bbauska/CSS-Notes4Pros/README.md

 <blockquote>
   <b>Note:</b> The value of an ID must be unique in a web page.
 It is a
   violation of the <a href="https://www.w3.org/TR/html/dom.html#the-id-attribute">
-  HTML standard to use the value of an ID more than once in the same document tree.
+  HTML standard</a> to use the value of an ID more than once in the same document tree.
 </blockquote>

 <p>A complete list of selectors can be found in the
 <a href="https://www.w3.org/TR/css3-selectors/#selectors">CSS Selectors Level
-3 specification.</a></p>
+3 specification</a>.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h3 id="ch4-2">Section 4.2: Attribute Selectors</h3>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->